 The major purpose of governmental accounting is to convert assets and borrowing to hard cash to facilitate government spending.
 Therefore, the focus is only on current assets and liabilities.
 Long-term assets and liabilities unlikely to be converted into cash in the near future are not recorded on the balance sheet.
 The lack of acknowledgment of long-term assets and liabilities paints a misleading picture.
 In the absence of all information, the government may remain biased and make incorrect judgments.

 InThenternal Revenue Services (IRS) controls tax accounting in the US.
-Whether an individual or a body corporate, a citizen must mandatorily comply with the tax accounting directions.
+Whether an individual or a corporate body, a citizen must mandatorily comply with the tax accounting directions.
 The end goal differentiates tax accounting from other types of accounting.
 General accounting is performed to arrive at the profitability of a business and reporting to stakeholders.
 On the other hand, the sole purpose of tax accounting is to compute the tax liability to the government.
 It is important to note that tax accounting does not replace financial or managerial accounting carried out on a routine basis.

 Tax accounting is the only one among the various types of accounting where incurring losses is rewarded.
 Tax accounting allows for an assessee to carry forward previous years’ losses.
-This underestimates the current year’s profits and thereby reducing the tax liability.
+This underestimates the current year’s profits and thereby reduces the tax liability.
 No such concessions are available in financial accounting.
 The entity is under constant pressure to report profits year after year.
 Also, tax accounting allows for the deduction of various investments and other qualifying expenditures.
 Most importantly, tax accounting helps in tax planning.

 Constant reconciliation between the financial and tax accounts is required.
 Also, the taxation laws are frequently updated.
 This requires the tax accountants to adapt quickly and apply amendments to the accounts already drawn up.
 Needless to say, tax accounting is a costly affair requiring the services of professional tax experts.
-In the US, Certified Public Accountants (CPA) are eligible to provide taxation advice.
+In the US, Certified Public Accountants (CPAs) are eligible to provide taxation advice.

-Management accounting leans more towards being a management information system (MIS) rather than any general purpose financial statement.
+Management accounting leans more towards being a management information system (MIS) rather than any general-purpose financial statement.
 It is more concerned with strategic decision-making rather than mere reporting and recording.
 The foremost goal is to identify patterns of revenue and expenses and report deviations from immediate corrective action.
 Apart from this, statements evaluated as a part of management accounting include capital budgeting analysis, loan covenant compliance, project profitability, etc.

 There are no rules in management accounting.
 Since it is only for internal purposes, it does not follow a fixed format.
-In fact, management accounting reports are tailored to suit the specific needs of the management and display the crux of information required.
+In fact, management accounting reports are tailored to suit the specific needs of the management and display the crux of the information required.
 This allows the management to highlight only the key information required and initiate problem-solving.

 The pro can also be a con, like two sides to a coin.
 Due to the lack of a standard format, the preparation of a management accounting report depends largely on individual discretion and the opinion of the accountant.
 Therefore, there is always a high chance of individual bias impacting the quality of reports.
 Moreover, management accounting can only put forth hordes of data that would mean nothing without the analytical skills of the top management.

 Social accounting refers to the communication of the environmental and economic impact of a business to various stakeholders.
 Corporate social responsibility (CSR) and social accounting are closely related.
-Social accounting is relatively a newer branch of accounting.
+Social accounting is a relatively newer branch of accounting.
 It has emerged with the growing hazards businesses have been imposing on their surroundings.
-Any business is ultimately a part of a society and utilizes the resources provided to it by society.
+Any business is ultimately a part of society and utilizes the resources provided to it by society.
 Therefore, a business must strive to be accountable to the community at large.
 It must, therefore, undertake action to improve the living, economic, environmental, and social conditions of the society where it operates.

 In addition to the direct benefits accruing to society, the company also reaps indirect benefits.
 An organization undertaking social accounting boosts a positive public image.
 It strengthens its footing in the society it operates.
 It leads to the development of goodwill that opens further doors of opportunities for the company.